Skip to content ↓

 For Springfield pupils, we have recognised that there are key areas that we would like to develop.

 Through many of our subjects, we have woven through opportunities to enhance pupils’ understanding and experiences of key drivers.
-These drivers form part of our school culture and ethos:
+Our learning model of Curriculum, Pedagogy and Positive Child Development is underpinned by the values which form part of our school culture and ethos.

 Pupil Voice

 We continually consider how we can ensure pupil voice is interwoven into our curriculum and school life that we deliver in school.
-Through our Rights Ambassadors and OPAL ambassadors, we educate children to appreciate and respect our own (and others') individual differences and uniqueness in work and in play.
+Through our School Council and OPAL ambassadors, we educate children to appreciate and respect our own (and others') individual differences and uniqueness in work and in play.
 Our pupil survey influences the way we deliver the curriculum and how we create a positive and safe environment in school.
+Regular pupil book studies, which provide children with an opportunity to talk about their learning across our whole curriculum offer, ensure we gain pupil voice when reviewing and adapting the curriculum.

 Aspiration: